 What is personal data?

 GDPR broadly defines “personal data” to mean any information that could be used to identify an individual, including names, business email addresses, and account numbers.
 GDPR also clarifies that location data and online identifiers, such as IP addresses, are personal data.

 What does GDPR require?

-Does GDPR require personal data of individuals in the EU to stay in the EU?
+Does GDPR require the personal data of individuals in the EU to stay in the EU?

-No. Companies may transfer persona data of individuals in the EU outside of the EU if they have a valid mechanism in place to adequately protect the data transfer.
-Those mechanisms include, for example, Standard Contractual Clauses approved by the European Commission, and, for transfers to the U.S., registration under the EU‐US Privacy Shield Framework Principles.
+No. Companies may transfer the personal data of individuals in the EU outside of the EU if they have a valid mechanism in place to adequately protect the data transfer.
+Those mechanisms include, for example, Standard Contractual Clauses approved by the European Commission and, for transfers to the U.S., registration under the EU‐US Privacy Shield Framework Principles.

 How does GDPR apply to Naylor?